Hydraulic Brakes Vs Mechanical Brakes: A Comparison

 Mechanical brakes are the more traditional braking system used on older cars, trucks, and motorcycles.
 In this system, the force from the driver’s foot is transferred to the brake pads via a physical connection, such as a cable or rod.

 The main advantages of mechanical brakes are that they cost less, have simpler installation and servicing requirements, and require less maintenance than hydraulic brakes.
-On the other hand, mechanical brakes are less powerful and require more effort to operate than hydraulic ones.
+On the other hand, mechanical brakes are less powerful and require more effort than hydraulic ones.

 Hydraulic brakes, in contrast, use pressurized brake fluid to operate the braking system.
 This fluid is transferred from the master cylinder to the calipers with a hydraulic line.
 The pressure generated by the master cylinder pushes against a piston inside the caliper, which then actuates the brake pads.